 As we already said, onboarding content is kind of, but not 100%, like regular training content.

-Thankfully, the two share content creation, editing and management needs, which makes an eLearning platform like TalentLMS a great option for employee onboarding as well.
+Thankfully, the two share content creation, editing and management needs, which makes an eLearning platform like TalentLMS a great option for online employee onboarding training as well.

 For writing your onboarding content, you just use the same, tried and true, content editing tools that TalentLMS provides for regular training courses, including rich widgets, embedded internet content, multimedia (video, audio) and auto-conversion of all kinds of office formats (PowerPoint presentations, Word documents, Excels, PDFs, etc.).